zahinabrer5/uocal/README.md

 python3 main.py schedule.html
 ```

 4. Now, you should see a `schedule.ics` file appear in the same directory as the Python script.
-This file can be imported into Google Calendar or Apple Calendar.
+This file can be imported into Google Calendar, Apple Calendar or any other calendar app supporting `.ics` files.